 Candidates should acquire the Guidelines for Preparing the Dissertation and Thesis and other necessary materials at the beginning of the semester in which graduation is expected.
-The most recent edition of Guidelines is available on the Baylor homepage http://www.baylor.edu/graduate/.
-If the student is unable to download Guidelines, a copy can be obtained from the Graduate School.
-Additional degree completion materials not available on the homepage are provided to students when they file for graduation.
-The Guidelines contain the directions for the procedure to complete the dissertation, an explanation of forms necessary, the semester calendar, and an explanation of fees associated with the process.
+The 'most 'recent 'edition 'of'y g Guidelines is available on the Baylor I tcf wcy''Uej qqrt0 Additional degree completion materials not available on the homepage ctg'r tqxkf gf ''q'''uw dents when they file for graduation.
+The Guidelines contain the directions hqt'y g''r tqegf wtg to complete the dissertation, an explanation of forms necessary, the ugo guygt "ecrgpf ct." and an explanation of fees associated with the process.

 Dissertation Examination.
-This oral examination is conducted by an examining body appointed by the Graduate School upon the recommendation of the graduate program director only after all courses, research, and dissertation requirements have been fulfilled.
+This oral examination is conducted by an examining body appointed by the Graduate School upon the recommendation of the graduate program director only after all research and dissertation requirements have been fulfilled.
 The dissertation research committee, consisting of three members of the departmental faculty, is an integral part of the examining committee.